YAMANAKA RETREAT

 Tailored Tours Aavailable

-If the scheduled dates don’t suit you, we’d be delighted to help arrange a tour that works with your plans.
+If the scheduled dates don’t suit you, we’d be delighted to discus a tour that works with your plans.
 Please enquire if you’re interested in a private retreat or tour, tailored to the interests of your own small group.

 Enquiries